Information extraction: Tasks and subtasks

 Note that this list is not exhaustive and that the exact meaning of IE activities is not commonly accepted and that many approaches combine multiple sub-tasks of IE in order to achieve a wider goal.
 Machine learning, statistical analysis and/or natural language processing are often used in IE.

-IE on non-text documents is becoming an increasingly interesting topic in research, and information extracted from multimedia documents can now be expressed in a high level structure as it is done on text.
-This naturally leads to the fusion of extracted information from multiple kinds of documents and sources.
+With the advent of the 1990s and 2000s, information extraction from non-text documents such as images, audio and video was established as a research field.
+Extracting text and other semantic information from images and video was a research area covering automatic annotation, indexing and document analysis.

+In the 2010s, studies began to focus on information extraction from multiple media types and on fusion of information extracted from text, imagery, audio and video.
+Maybury's 2012 survey of multimedia information extraction included information fusion as part of the research on multimedia information extraction, which was defined as extracting information from multiple media.
+More recent research has investigated methods for extracting structured information from video by combining visual, textual and other multimodal information.

 World Wide Web applications

 IE has been the focus of the MUC conferences.
 The proliferation of the Web, however, intensified the need for developing IE systems that help people to cope with the enormous amount of data that are available online.
 Systems that perform IE from online text should meet the requirements of low cost, flexibility in development and easy adaptation to new domains.
 MUC systems fail to meet those criteria.
 Moreover, linguistic analysis performed for unstructured text does not exploit the HTML/XML tags and the layout formats that are available in online texts.
 As a result, less linguistically intensive approaches have been developed for IE on the Web using wrappers, which are sets of highly accurate rules that extract a particular page's content.
 Manually developing wrappers has proved to be a time-consuming task, requiring a high level of expertise.
 Machine learning techniques, either supervised or unsupervised, have been used to induce such rules automatically.

 Wrappers typically handle highly structured collections of web pages, such as product catalogs and telephone directories.
 They fail, however, when the text type is less structured, which is also common on the Web.
 Recent effort on adaptive information extraction motivates the development of IE systems that can handle different types of text, from well-structured to almost free text -where common wrappers fail- including mixed types.
 Such systems can exploit shallow natural language knowledge and thus can be also applied to less structured texts.

 A recent development is Visual Information Extraction, that relies on rendering a webpage in a browser and creating rules based on the proximity of regions in the rendered web page.
 This helps in extracting entities from complex web pages that may exhibit a visual pattern, but lack a discernible pattern in the HTML source code.